QPH-Coding/QWebServer/docs/developer.log.md

 - 11:50:00: `Thread Pool` can work normally.
 When I debug and log something, I notice a `thread safe log` is very important.
 If I use `std::cout` or `printf` , the threads will race to write to the output stream, it will make the log can not be read.

+- 15:54:56: After reading the book of ChenShuo carefully.
+I think before I develop the Async Log System, I should develop the module as follows:

+  - Buffer

+  - Timer

+  - File IO System

 ## Bug Fixing

 ---